 There should be some reason for the last-minute decision.
 However, in a live shopping scenario, the shop owner has an edge to probe the cause.
 In contrast, eCommerce shops don’t have such an option but to reach him via mail/message.
 Nevertheless, the reasons for abandoning the cart either in real shops or online shop is plenty.

-Globally, it is reported that 77.13% of carts are abandoned on an average.
+Globally, it is reported that 77.13% of carts are abandoned on average.
 These statistics are kept varying, and seemingly 3 in 4 shoppers tend to leave their shopping cart in 2020.
 There are a host of reasons for customers leaving the shopping cart.

 What are abandoned cart emails?

-The common scenarios that users leave the cart unchecked are included busy, distraction, price variance, shipping cost, user experience, website navigation issues, confusing checkout process, exchange policies, window shopping, comparison, delivery date, etc.
+The common scenarios that users leave the cart unchecked are busy, distraction, price variance, shipping cost, user experience, website navigation issues, confusing checkout process, exchange policies, window shopping, comparison, delivery date, etc.

 However, cart abandonment emails can drive them back regardless of these piles of reasons.